-- 6. A researcher is interested in finding out about the buying habits of the American public.
-She decides to conduct a survey of 100 shoppers at a local mall and asks them how much money they are planning to spend on gifts for an upcoming holiday.
-(3 points each) - a.
-What is the population of interest in this study?

-- b.
-What is the sample used in this study?

-- c.
-What is the parameter being studied?
+6. A researcher is interested in finding out about the eating habits of the American public.
+She decides to conduct a survey of 150 shoppers at a local mall and asks them how often they eat out at a restaurant.
+(3 points each) a.
+What is the population of interest in this study? b.
+What is the sample used in this study? c.
+What is the parameter being studied? d.

-- d.
 What statistic is the researcher likely to use to estimate the parameter?

-A researcher notes a relationship in a study between getting married and weight gain.
+7. A researcher notes a relationship in a study high rates of diabetes in a community and high crime rates.
 What is an example of a possible confounding variable the researcher would want to control for?
 Why?
 (4 points)

-8. Why does a voluntary response sample tend to introduce bias into the results of a study?
-(4 points)

-9. What is a double-blind study and why are studies conducted this way?
-(4 points)

-10. Using the data on Sheet 2 of the data file 245exam1data.xlsx, construct a frequency table of the favorite day to eat out.
+8. Why does a convenience sample tend to introduce bias into the results of a study?
+(4 points) 9.
+What is a double-blind study and why are studies conducted this way?
+(4 points) 10.
+Using the data on Sheet 2 of the data file 245exam1data.xlsx , construct a frequency table of search egines.
 Display the frequencies as both counts, and percentages.
 Use the data to construct a bar graph and a pie chart.
 (Paste your graphs and table(s) here.)
-(16 points)

-11. The data on Sheet 3 of the data file 245exam1data.xlsx, construct a line graph of the data.
+(16 points) 11.
+The data on Sheet 3 of the data file 245exam1data.xlsx, construct a line graph of the data.
 Paste the graph here, and then describe the graph.
 Are there any trends?
-(8 points)

-12. For the Car Value data on Sheet 1 of the data file 245exam1data.xlsx, construct a histogram and a boxplot of the data.
+(8 points) 12.
+For the Salary data on Sheet 1 of the data file 245exam1data.xlsx , construct a histogram and a boxplot of the data.
 Paste your graphs here.
 Describe the general shape of the distribution (symmetric, normal, right- or left-skewed, etc.) (10 points)

-13. Below is a bar chart of the type of pets a sample of people own.
+13. Below is a bar chart of the type of movie people prefer.
 In the space next to the graph, or using Excel, convert this graph to a Pareto chart.
 (8 points)